jsvaldezv/duck-sampler/README.md

 ### By: Jesús Salvador Valdez Vázquez

 This is a sampler plug-in which works by dropping any audio sample into the plug-in.
-It has a JUCE ADSR, a button distortion toogle with a hard clipping method and an LFO with has a sine waveform.
+It has a JUCE ADSR, a button distortion toogle with a hard clipping method and a LFO with has a sine waveform.
 This sampler was developed with JUCE and C++.

 **Works with MIDI in any DAW**